rohitatzignuts/Employee-Management-System-Frontend/README.md

 # EMS

-This is the backend implementation for the Employee Management System project.
+This is the frontend implementation for the Employee Management System project.

 ### Prerequisites
 You need the backend running for this to work.
 Clone the backend from [this repository](https://github.com/rohitatzignuts/Employee-Management-System-Backend).